 v.
 Extra fields for Elite users

 You may have noticed that a few of the Value entry fields on the Field mapping page are empty.
-This is because some attributes (including Brand, Gtin, and MPN) are exclusive to Product Feed Elite users.
+This is because some product attributes (including Brand, Gtin, and MPN) are exclusive to Product Feed Elite users.

 Check out this document for more information on this feature.